TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/getting_started_smart_placement.md

 Use this when
 1. it is not suitable to run the application on the target and collect runtime profiling data.
-2. Developer of the applicaiton knows the applicaiton.
+2. Developer of the application have knowledge about the criticality of various functions/Tasks.

 More on this can be read at \ref MANUAL_SMART_PLACEMENT